prometheusresearch/baseline-codebase/src/rex.web/README.rst

     +--------------------+
       (fixed pipeline)                (extensible interfaces)

-The block on the left represents the fixed part of the request pipeline; a Rex application has no control over it.
+The block on the left represents the fixed part of the routing pipeline; a RexDB application has no control over it.
 The elements on the right are interfaces which could be customized by the application.

 The pipeline consists of the following components: